- University Examinations

 Whenever it may be necessary for a candidate to take an examination paper in Southampton in other than a centrally-held examination room, or at a different time from centrally organised examinations, the Dean or nominated deputy must detail a member of the academic staff to deliver the question paper, collect the script and make such other arrangements including invigilation as may be necessary.

 A candidate required to take referrals or to repeat as an external student, either during the supplementary examination period (August-September) or as an external student in the semester 1 and semester 2 examinations, may opt to sit those examinations off-campus subject to approval from their Dean or nominated deputy and payment of an administration fee (see 'Fees, Charges and Expenses, All Students, paragraphs 9/10').
 These examinations must take place at a British Council venue unless there are exceptional circumstances.
 The candidate will also be required to sign a University confidentiality agreement.
 Students in normal attendance at the University will not normally be allowed to take semester 1 or semester 2 examinations anywhere other than at the University of Southampton campuses.

 - Preparation and Printing of Examination Papers

-Each School is required to provide the Examinations Office with a list of all question papers to be set for the examinations which are organised centrally, together with the name and telephone number of the Author of each paper.
+Each Faculty is required to advise which exams are required for each exam period, via Banner, by a specified deadline advised each year by the Exams, Awards and Graduation Team Leader.
+Faculties must also provide the team with the name and telephone number of the Author of each paper.
 Examinations that are administered electronically using the University's central CAA service will be delivered according to the CAA Policy and Procedures documents published by iSolutions.

 The question papers for the following examinations shall be printed, except for papers for supplementary examinations held in August/September: